— New stock added —

 That means we always have a box full of mounted mint (mint hinged) Lundy issues that we cannot sell individually.
 So, we’ve now gathered those together in packets of 50 different mounted mint Lundy stamps, and are selling them here at a great-value price.

-The image gives an indication of what a typical packet looks like, but each lot will be slightly different.
-As you would expect, there are more older issues – collectors were more likely to hinge their mint stamps years ago – but with a sprinkling of more modern ones too.
+The image gives an indication of what a typical packet looks like, but each lot will be somewhat different.
+As you would expect, there are more older issues – collectors were more likely to hinge their mint stamps years ago – but with a sprinkling of more modern ones in some packets too.

 We have removed any damaged stamps that we spotted, and have added a couple of spares into each packet in case we missed one or two dodgy ones – in short, all the stamps you will get are hinged, but otherwise in excellent condition.
 We hope our customers will enjoy what they find!